 All reference centres in the FIMATHO network became part of it, following a call for projects launched in 2016.
 FIMATHO has provided its strategic and methodological support in putting together candidate files.

-Five members of FIMATHO head up such working groups:
+Several members of FIMATHO lead or participate in working groups: